-Superior Radiant Products is pleased to announce that our radiant tube heaters are fully compliant with the requirements of the new ErP 2018 Directive for Radiant Heaters under Lot 20.
-The new stricter requirements under ErP 2018 became effective January 1, 2018, for all radiant heaters sold in the EU.
-Be sure to look for the unique ErP Compliant logo on SRP product literature and website data required under the Directive starting April 1, 2018.
+Superior Radiant Products is delighted to announce that our radiant tube heaters are fully compliant with the requirements of the new ErP 2018 Directive for Radiant Heaters under Lot 20.
+These more stringent requirements, which came into effect on January 1, 2018, are applicable to all radiant heaters sold in the EU.
+To easily identify our compliant products, be sure to look for the distinctive ErP Compliant logo on SRP product literature and website data, as required by the Directive starting from April 1, 2018.

 What is the ErP 2018 Directive For Radiant Heaters?

 The Energy Related Product Directive 2009/125/EC (ErP for short) is a European Council Regulation that implements a series of measures for reducing greenhouse gas emissions and improving energy efficiency.
 Both radiant tube heaters and luminous heaters are covered by the scope of Lot 20 of the Directive.